apptentive/apptentive-ios/README.md

 Surveys can be created on our website and presented, in-app, to users.

+Surveys are **cached** and will only be re-downloaded every 24 hours, to cut down on network connections.
+When developing your app and testing Apptentive, force a cache refresh by delete the app from your device and re-running.

 To begin using surveys...

 1. In the file navigator, expand `source` under the ApptentiveConnect project.
 2. Drag `ATConnect.h` from `ApptentiveConnect.xcodeproj` to your app's file list.
 3. Import `ATSurveys.h` into the file where you need it.

-New surveys will be retrieved automatically.
-When a new survey becomes available, the `ATSurveyNewSurveyAvailableNotification` notification will be sent.

 There are both tagged surveys and untagged surveys.
-Tags are useful for defining surveys that should be shown only in certain locations, whereas untagged surveys are more general.
+Tags are useful for defining surveys that should be shown only in certain instances.

 To check if a survey with a given set of tags is available to be shown, call: